Skoda Kodiaq interior

-The Skoda Kodiaq interior looks smart and feels well-built.
-The dashboard, doors and centre console are all covered in nice soft-touch plastics, while the seats – trimmed in suede-like Alcantara on top-spec SE L models – are supportive and help make the interior feel genuinely high-class.
+The Skoda Kodiaq interior is of good quality and feels well-built.
+The dashboard, doors and centre console are all covered in premium soft-touch plastics, while the seats – trimmed in suede-like Alcantara on high-spec SE L models – are supportive and help make the interior feel genuinely upmarket.

-Everything is pretty easy to operate, too, as you’re not faced with a huge number of buttons; and, the knobs for the ventilation system and stereo volume are easy to operate when you’re on the move.
+Everything is pretty easy to operate, too.
+You’re not faced with a huge number of buttons; and the knobs for the ventilation system and stereo volume are easy to operate when you’re on the move.

-The standard infotainment system is operated through a 6.5-inch touchscreen, which is flanked by two banks of shortcut buttons and a pair of neat vertical air vents, while the gloss black wood-effect dashboard trims look great – even if they’ll scratch easily over time.
+The standard infotainment system is operated through an 8-inch touchscreen, which is flanked by two banks of shortcut buttons and a pair of neat vertical air vents, while the gloss black wood-effect dashboard trims look great – even if they’ll scratch easily over time.

 However, it’s not all good news: the second digital display in the instrument cluster looks significantly more dated – think Game Boy rather than iPad – and some materials in the rear feel brittle and cheap; but, in both cases, this is nit-picking.

-The 8-inch screen’s sharp, bright and easy to read, and comes with a set of handy shortcut buttons to stop you getting lost in a sea of menus.
+Entry-level Skoda Kodiaq SE cars come with an 8-inch touchscreen infotainment screen.
+It’s sharp, bright and easy to read, and comes with a set of handy shortcut buttons to stop you getting lost in a sea of menus.
 Unfortunately, these buttons don’t buzz or click when you press them so you’ll have to occasionally take your eyes off the road to make sure you’re hitting the right ones.

 A neat proximity sensor displays extra on-screen buttons when it detects your hand nearing the screen.
-This is especially useful when you’re using the built-in satellite navigation on SE L cars – it’ll flash up petrol station icons when you reach for the screen and hide them away automatically so you can see the map more clearly.
+This is especially useful when you’re using the built-in satellite navigation – it’ll flash up petrol station icons when you reach for the screen and hide them away automatically so you can see the map more clearly.